gidavies/AzureDevOpsLab/AzureDevOpsLab4.md

 <img src="images/Lab4_9a.jpg" width="624"/>

-Move (drag and drop) it to the first column (Active if using the default Agile process) column to indicate that you are going to start work on it:
+Move (drag and drop) it to the first column (Active if using the default Agile process) to indicate that you are going to start work on it:

 <img src="images/Lab4_10a.jpg" width="624"/>